wikiteams/emergent-task-allocation/README.md

 * Tick - our basic measurement of time, a single time unit in the simulation, 1 bit of time
 * Iteration - sequent tick in the generation, resets after generation ends
-* Generation - can end after constant time e.g. GN = 20 or after an event of 1 Task depletion
+* Generation - ends after _gnt_ - a particular constant period of time
 * Run (instance) - in case of many seperate parallel runs at once - generating more results to remove bias

+### Generation time

+A generation time _gnt_ is a time of workload done typically in 24h hours on GitHub.
+We find _gnt_ to be exactly..

 ### Workflow in the evolution